mohd-afeef-badri/psd/docs/linear-elasticity.md

 > 🧠 For large problems, you can increase the number of cores.
 PSD has been tested with up to **24,000 parallel processes** and problems with **billions of unknowns**.

-#### Step 3: Postprocessing
+#### 📊 Step 3: Postprocessing and Visualization

 Once the solver finishes, you can visualize results in **ParaView**.

 Open the `.pvd` file located in the output folder (e.g., `VTUs_DATE_TIME/`) using ParaView.

-> 📊 From ParaView, you can visualize displacement, mesh partitions, and more (e.g., as in the figure below).
+> From ParaView, you can visualize displacement, mesh partitions, and more (e.g., as in the figure below).

 <figure style="text-align: center;">
   <img src="_images/linear-elasticity/le-2d-bar-clamped-pulled-partioned.png" width="39%" style="margin-right:2%;" alt="2d-bar-clamped-pulled-partitioned">